nqbao47/Web-Foundation-5/RESEARCH-Vercel.md

 Vercel's frontend cloud gives developers the frameworks, workflows, and infrastructure to build a faster, more personalized Web.

+Vercel is a popular cloud platform for deploying static websites, Jamstack applications, and serverless functions.
+It provides a seamless deployment experience for React projects and offers features like easy scaling, automatic deployments, and built-in caching.

 ## Deployment

 1. Start Deployment